Marie Stopes: Eugenics

 In July 1931 the Women's Co-operative Guild at their conference passed a resolution advocating compulsory sterilisation for the mentally or physically unfit.

 A 1933 letter from Stopes to a friend revealed disillusion with eugenics: "I do not think I want to write a book about Eugenics.
 The word has been so tarnished by some people that they are not going to get my name tacked onto it".
 Despite this, she attended the International Congress for Population Science in Berlin in 1935.
-After attending this conference she came under attack by some of her former supporters such a Guy Aldred and Havelock Ellis and, on her death in 1958, she bequeathed her clinics to the Eugenics Society.
+After attending this conference she came under attack by some of her former supporters such as Guy Aldred and Havelock Ellis and, on her death in 1958, she bequeathed her clinics to the Eugenics Society.

 In 1934, an interview published in the Australian Women's Weekly disclosed her views on mixed-race marriages: she advised correspondents against them and believed that all half-castes should be sterilized at birth... "thus painlessly and in no way interfering with the individual's life, the unhappy fate of he who is neither black nor white is prevented from being passed on to yet unborn babes."

 In August 1939 she sent a copy of her Love Song for Young Lovers to Adolf Hitler because "Love is the greatest thing in the world".
 She wanted her poems to be distributed through the German birth control clinics.
 However, according to Rose, any sympathy she may have had with Hitler was dissipated when he closed those clinics.
 On 12 July 1940 she wrote to Winston Churchill to offer a slogan, "Fight the Battle of Britain in Berlin's Air".

 Views on abortion

 Publicly, Stopes professed to oppose abortion; during her lifetime, her clinics did not offer that service.
 She single-mindedly pursued abortion providers and used the police and the courts to prosecute them.
 Stopes thought that the use of contraceptives was the preferred means by which families should voluntarily limit their number of offspring.
-Nurses at Stopes' clinic had to sign a declaration not to "impart any information or lend any assistance whatsoever to any person calculated to lead to the destruction in utero of the products of conception".
+Nurses at Stopes's clinic had to sign a declaration not to "impart any information or lend any assistance whatsoever to any person calculated to lead to the destruction in utero of the products of conception".
 When Stopes learned that one of Avro Manhattan's friends had had an abortion, she accused him of murdering the unborn child.

 Her public actions were at odds with her private pronouncements.
 In a 1919 letter, she had outlined a method of abortion to an unidentified correspondent, and she "was even prepared in some cases to advocate abortion, or, as she preferred to put it, the evacuation of the uterus".
 In Wise Parenthood, she had promoted the "Gold Pin" or "Spring", which was a "method [that] could be described as an abortifacient".